Glossary of Quality Terms

 Process Improvement (PI)

-Henry Ford Health System is dedicated to continuously evaluating, monitoring and improving its quality through the use of many tools of process and performance improvement.
+Henry Ford Health is dedicated to continuously evaluating, monitoring and improving its quality through the use of many tools of process and performance improvement.
 Many of these tools were learned from industry, such as Lean, Total Quality Management, Six Sigma, and PDSA (plan/do/study/act).

 Quality healthcare is how well a doctor, hospital, health plan, or other provider of healthcare, keeps its members healthy or treats them when they are sick.
 Good quality healthcare means doing the right thing at the right time, in the right way, for the right person and getting the best possible results.